 An Advanced Primer — Python, Libraries, Versions, and the Future

 Ignition provides users with the ability to do Python scripting as a core part of the Ignition platform.
-Ignition and Ignition Edge (with Compute) both provide the environment for advanced scripting and most Ignition customers use Python in their projects in some manner.
+Standard Edition, Cloud Edition, Maker Edition, and Edge (with Compute) all provide the environment for advanced scripting and most Ignition customers use Python in their projects in some manner.

 What’s available out-of-the-box?